blueabeer/soc-network-project/README.md

  Detection

-The traffic indicates possible port scanning activity (reconnaissance phase).
+The observed traffic indicates port scanning activity, which is part of the reconnaissance phase of a cyber attack.

 ⸻